 From the 1980’s the company slipped in to decline and now largely abandoned and under the management of Baia do Tejo the area is redefining itself.

-PADA have access to restricted areas where the old brutalist remains of the CUF empire stand.
+PADA has access to restricted areas where the old brutalist remains of the CUF empire stand.
 Crumbling concrete structures, vast empty warehouses and the alien landscapes of the now decontaminated pyrite fields.

 The Industrial Park is home to 3 museums that document the fascinating history of the area and PADA are working with the historians and curators of these spaces to give artists access to the archives in order to bring a new audience to the history of CUF.